ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 ing off the dirt always found in salt ami
 sugar.
 If this recipe is properly tried
 it will never bo abandoned.
 There is
-none that surpass it, if so good
+none that surpass it, if so good.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:pst:batch_pst_kellerman_ver01:data:sn85054524:00296028721:1871020301:0022/pct:3.356497,64.443989,9.833486,10.463685/!600,600/0/default.jpg"/>
 </td>